Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 Now join me on the hike up to the highest peak of Hjörleifshöfði, where Hjörleifur's burial mound is said to be located.

-It is strange really hiking up to the highest peak of Hjörleifshöfði, as the steep cliffs look so uninviting, but there are two locations on the west side where one can relatively easily hike up to the top.
-One of the locations is at Bæjarstaður, where Hjörleifur's old farm was located, and the other one is through a pass called Klif, which leads up to the old ruins of the farms.
+It is strange, really, hiking up to the highest peak of Hjörleifshöfði, as the cliffs look so uninviting, but there are two locations on the west side where one can relatively easily hike up to the top.

-There are some parking spaces and good information signs on Hjörleifshöfði and the hike.
+There are parking spaces and good information signs at Hjörleifshöfði about the hike.
 The map in my photo below will give you a better idea of what to expect when you arrive at Hjörleifshöfði.

 Map of Hjörleifshöfði hike South-Iceland

-The information map by the parking lot at the beginning of the hike
+The information map of the parking lot at the beginning of the hike

 We left our car by the information signs and hiked the ring clockwise from Bæjarstaður.
 At the beginning of the hike, a narrow path leads up a somewhat steep hill.

-It was already a little late, 7 pm when we started ascending, but as the weather was so lovely on this 28th day of July we decided on doing this hike.
+It was already a little late, 7 pm when we started ascending, but as the weather was so lovely on this 28th day of July, we decided to do this hike.

 Regína hiking on Hjörleifshöfði cape South-Iceland

-We ended up spending 2 hours on Hjörleifshöfði, not rushed at all, taking tons of photos and enjoying the breathtaking view on top, so I would say that this hike is at least 2 hours, depending on how much time you are going to stay on top of the promontory.
+We ended up spending 2 hours on Hjörleifshöfði, not rushed at all, taking tons of photos and enjoying the breathtaking view from the top, so I would say this hike is at least 2 hours, depending on how long you plan to stay on top of the promontory.

 Finally, we reached the highest peak.
-As we were hurrying up the path seemed endless.
-But when you can see your goal in the distance gradually drawing in on it - you gain additional strength.
+As we were hurrying up the path, it seemed endless.
+But when you can see your goal in the distance, gradually drawing in on it, you gain additional strength.

 Hjörleifshaugur burial mound on Hjörlefishöfði